influencemapping/whos_got_dirt-gem/README.md

 ## Usage

 This gem provides a common API to multiple APIs.
+See the [server](https://github.com/influencemapping/whos_got_dirt-server) for a deployment.

 To add support for new APIs, see the documentation for [Request](http://www.rubydoc.info/gems/whos_got_dirt/WhosGotDirt/Request) and [Response](http://www.rubydoc.info/gems/whos_got_dirt/WhosGotDirt/Response).